matanlurey/shortbow/README.md

 # shortbow 🏹

+_This library is incomplete and a work in-progress._

-A lightweight 2D game engine built for usability.
+A lightweight 2D game utility library built for usability.

 It is _inspired_ by the following projects: